This topic is under construction for the 17.2 release of LabKey Server.

 This file can be deployed by copying it to another server's externalModules directory.
 When the server detects changes in this directory, it will automatically unzip the .module file and deploy it.
 You may need to restart the server to fully deploy the module.

-These tutorials show more functionality that you can package as a module:
+These topics show more functionality that you can package as a module: